 Cons of Rated People: Ease Of Use & Features

 The drawback of the whole process is that you are not guaranteed to win the job if you’ve paid for a lead.
+The lead is just that – an opportunity to quote, meet customers, and sell yourself as the right person for the job.
 It’s only once the customer has agreed on a quote with you that you can begin work.
-This means paying up to £65 + VAT for a lead and potentially having no work if the customer decides to go with another lead (since they can accept up to 3 per job posting).
+This means paying up to £65 + VAT for a lead and potentially having no work if the customer decides to go with another tradesman, but each lead can only be sold a maximum of 3 times (on average they’re sold 1-2 times).
+Plus, they tell you if you’re first to buy or not.

 In the unfortunate circumstance that a homeowner does not allow you to quote or is not contactable, you can receive credit back for a failed lead.
 Bear in mind that Rated People does not accept all requests for credit, partly due to fraudulent misuse of the service in the past.
 There is some benefit to the information that the homeowner provides when they fill out a job request, since they define their maximum budget in the job profile that they fill out; the only downside is that if the proposed quote exceeds their expectations after inspecting the job, then your work may be rejected.